An emerald cut diamond is a fancy rectangular shape with step-cut facets. Conversely, the outline of some emerald-cut diamonds might also be square.

 The length to width ratio of an emerald cut diamond is simply the ratio of the length and width.
-As a matter of fact, there isn't an ideal length to width ratio for fancy shape diamonds.
+Consequently, there isn't an ideal length to width ratio for fancy shape diamonds.

 After all, it's primarily a matter of personal preference since beauty is in the eye of the beholder.
-In order to determine the length to width ratio, simply divide the length by the width in relationship to one.
+If you want to determine the length to width ratio, divide the length by the width and express it as it relates to one.

 1.36:1.00 Length to Width Ratio:

 This 2.01 carat, Brian Gavin Signature Emerald cut diamond measures 8.58 x 6.33 x 4.24 mm.
 In that case, divide 8.58 by 6.33, and it has a 1.36:1.00 length to width ratio.